Enhance collaboration and boost productivity in the workplace

 What is Unified Communications?

 In simple terms, it is the modern way of deploying a phone system.
 It is also referred to as Voice over IP (VoIP) and IP Telephony.
-Unified Communications is a business grade communications system that is a mature technology and is more reliable and feature rich than anything you have used before.
+Unified Communications is a business-grade communications system that is more reliable and feature-rich than anything you have used before.

-Deploying a UC system will enable your company to use the voice features you have come to rely on, and it will add many more options to enable your company to be more competitive, reduce communication costs, and make it easier to collaborate.
+Deploying a UC system will enable your company to use the voice features you have come to rely on, and it will add many more options to enable your company to be more competitive, reduce communication costs, and make it easier to collaborate across multiple locations.

-- Single Number Reach – ability for the phone system to send a call to your mobile phone simultaneously.
-Also allows for a single voicemail box, i.e. you don’t have to manage voicemail on both your desktop phone and mobile phone.
+Have your phone system to send a call to your mobile phone.
+This feature also allows for a single voicemail box, which means you don’t have to manage voicemail on both your desktop phone and mobile phone.

-- Mobility – the ability for your smartphone to be attached to the phone system via wifi.
-Your smartphone can be used in conjunction with your desktop phone, or use your smartphone as your desktop phone.
-An app installed on the smartphone gives it this functionality.
+Connect your smartphone to the phone system via Wi-Fi.
+Your smartphone can be used in conjunction with your desktop phone, or use your smartphone as your desktop phone through an app.

-- Presence – the ability to see the “presence” status of any individual on the system. i.e. on the phone, away, in a meeting, out to lunch, etc. Integrates with Outlook to automatically update your status based on your calendar.
+See the “presence” status of any individual on the system, such as on the phone, away, in a meeting, or out to lunch.
+Integrate with Outlook to automatically update your status based on your calendar.

-- Multi-party desktop sharing, audio/video conference – the ability to have multiple parties join in on a single conference for both audio, video, and desktop sharing.
-Great for meetings with clients for face to face conversations and document review, no matter where you or they are located.
+Have multiple parties join in on a single conference for both audio, video, and desktop sharing.
+Great for meetings with clients for face-to-face conversations and document review, no matter where you or they are located.

-- Softphone – the ability to use your computer or laptop as a phone.
-This is great for roaming users who may be onsite at a client for a day, but still want to be reachable by their desktop extension.
+Use your computer or laptop as a phone.
+This is great for roaming users who may be on site at a client for a day, but still want to be reachable by their desktop extension.

-- Collaborate with outside users – as your clients become more adept with the technology they have, you can both interoperate with them (see their presence status, share documents, IM, etc), and/or initiate collaboration sessions that they can easily participate in.
+As your clients become more adept with the technology they have, you can both interoperate with them and/or initiate collaboration sessions that they can easily participate in.